adrai-org/adr-ai-tools-py/docs/adr/0002-adopt-ruff-as-linter-and-formatter.md

 - **Extensibility**: Ruff supports a wide range of rules, including those from flake8 plugins, providing comprehensive code quality checks.
 - **Modern Standards**: Ruff fully supports modern Python features and has good compatibility with Python 3.11+.
 - **Active Development**: Ruff has an active development community with regular updates and improvements.
-- **IDE Integration**: Ruff works well with popular IDEs and editors used by our team.
+- **VSCode Integration**: Ruff has excellent integration with Visual Studio Code, which is the primary IDE used by our team.
 - **Configuration**: Ruff configuration is straightforward and can be included in our pyproject.toml file.

 ## Implications